-Cold brew allows the different flavours and nuances in the coffee to shine, so especially interesting choices for cold brew are light roasts, that have various fresh flavours.
+Cold brew allows the different flavours and nuances in coffee to shine, so especially interesting choices for cold brew are light roasts, that have various fresh flavours.
 Another thing to try is to prepare natural processed coffee with cold brew.
 The sweetness of the coffee berry is present in natural processed coffees, so it makes your drink sweeter as well.

 Try these coffees as cold brew!

 Here’s how to brew 1 liter of cold brew coffee